 Photo below: The northern end of the wetland today is anchored by Tamaracks and a few Maples.
 The wetland was heavy with Tamarack in the early years of the Garden but the severe storm of 1925 destroyed many of the Tamarack.
 Eloise Butler wrote about it the next year: “The leading tree in the swamp was the tamarack.
 They were piled up like jackstraws by the tornado, and but few left standing.
 They have been replanted by later curators and gardeners Martha Crone, Ken Avery and Cary George.

 In 1946 Garden Curator Martha Crone wanted visitors to have a close-up view of aquatic plants that were in open water pool in the wetland, so a trail through the center of the wetland was added.
-With the path in, she was able to have 3 small pools placed along the path in 1947.
+With the path in, she was able to have 3 small pools placed along the path.

 Below: An aerial photo of the center of the wetland from 1947 showing the new path and the 3 small pools.
 Photo courtesy University of Minnesota.

 Photo Below One of the paths in the wetland on May 7, 1957.
 Note the Marsh Marigolds growing along the path.